 We believe museums are places of ideas and exchange, spaces for discussion and for sharing multiple perspectives.

-The Anchorage Museum at Rasmuson Center is dedicated to developing strong community ties through active involvement with local organizations and events.
+The Anchorage Museum is dedicated to developing strong community ties through active involvement with local organizations and events.

 We strive to create engaging, informative and respectful online experiences for everyone on our social media channels.